joelchrono12/joelchrono12.ml/_posts/2025-01-31-looking-back-at-2024.md

 Now that the switch 2 is coming soon, I might end up getting it!

-## A dog's passing
+## A loss in the family

 Chicharito was my first dog, he had been with us for 14 years at this point, and he passed away in September after an unfortunate accident.
 I remember dealing with it at the time, and some memories are coming up now that I write about it.
-I had a big draft
+I had a big draft written recalling some stories and the multiple shenanigans of his life, but I am not quite sure what happened to it, it's gone now and I haven't tried to write it again.
+At this point I'm over it, I processed things and I'm alright now.
+I still have another couple of dogs to take care of and pay attention to.
+I have moved on, but I still miss him sometimes.

+## Visiting family after a couple years

+Because I was ending my studies, doing my internship and getting started on my new job, I had no time for any kind of vacations for a couple of years, leaving only Christmas time available to do visit family.
+However, the past two years we had stayed at home or maybe with friends living in our town.

+It was in December of 2024 where we finally went out as a family for no reason other than spending some time with my cousins, aunts and uncles!
+It was honestly a really good time that I had missed in previous years.

+## Final thoughts

+It took me a whole month and it isn't even that long of a blog post, but it's about right compared to previous year.
+Overall, I'm happy with how it went, there were lots of crazy things going on out there, but despite all the ups and downs, I am looking forward to what the rest of 2025 will bring.

-This is day of [#100DaysToOffload](https://100daystooffload.com)
+This is day 13 of [#100DaysToOffload](https://100daystooffload.com)